No-Bake Hemp Seed Brownies

 Can I make these brownies nut-free?

 Yes.
 The coconut milk can be substituted with almond butter, peanut butter or melted butter.
+For another option, use the chocolate ganache from these cashew cookie dough bars made from maple syrup, cocoa powder and coconut oil.

 Close up of a no-bake raw hemp brownie topped with chocolate frosting.
 The brownie has a bite taken out of it showing the texture of the brownie.